John Campbell (Westmoreland politician): Early life and education

-His father, Rev. Archibald MacIver Campbell, had emigrated from Scotland and served as rector of several parishes in Virginia's Northern Neck, including at Round Hill in King George County and Oak Grove in Westmoreland County, Virginia.
-His father had no surviving children from his first wife, whose gravestone is now the only marker of the former Round Hill church.
-He remarried to Hannah McCoy, daughter of the rector of North Farnham parish and whose mother descended from the prominent Fitzhugh family.
-This man had two brothers, Archibald Campbell and Alexander Campbell, and was baptised by his father shortly before Rev. Campbell's death.
+His father, Rev. Archibald MacIver Campbell, had emigrated from Scotland and served as rector of Washington Parish in Westmoreland County on Virginia's Northern Neck.
+During his tenure as rector this parish had two churches: one at Round Hill near Maple Grove, across Rosier Creek from Potomac Beach (the site is now in King George County), and one near Popes Creek.
+(These churches were superseded by St. Peters near Oak Grove in the 1840s.)
+Rev. Campbell's first wife had died giving birth to their only child, who also did not survive; their gravestone is now the only marker of the former Round Hill church.
+Rev. Campbell remarried to Hannah McCoy, daughter of the rector of North Farnham parish and whose mother descended from the prominent Fitzhugh family.
+This marriage produced two brothers, Archibald and Alexander Campbell, prior to the birth of John, who was baptised by his father shortly before Rev. Campbell's death.
 The sons of his eldest brother Archibald, Frederick and Ferdinand, successively inherited a title and lands in Scotland, but as a condition of that inheritance changed their surname to Stewart.
-His brother Alexander Campbell also became a prominent lawyer, and married his cousin Lucy Fitzhugh of King George County, who survived him and later married Rev. Kollock (who served at various parishes in Princeton, New York, Charleston and Savannah) and whose only daughter Mary, eventually married future Supreme Court justice James M. Wayne.
+His brother Alexander Campbell also became a prominent lawyer, whose only daughter Mary eventually married future Supreme Court justice James M. Wayne.